myk245/github-readme/README.md

-## Hello there, I'm Cindy, a Fullstack Software Engineer based in NYC.
+# Hello there!
+I'm Cindy, a Fullstack Software Engineer based in NYC.

-### I am passionate about creating social change and making a difference through innovative, powerful technologies.
+## I am passionate about creating social change and making a difference through innovative, powerful technologies.

 ### Currently working on:
 - Learning Python